-There are three nominees for election this year.
+There are five nominees for election this year.
 Detailed information on each nominee is provided under the heading "Nominees for Election as Directors."
 All directors are elected annually and serve a one-year term until the next Annual Meeting, or until their successors are duly elected and qualified.
 If any director is unable to stand for re-election, the Board may reduce its size or designate a substitute.
-If a substitute is designated, proxies voting for the original candidate will be cast for the substituted candidate.
+If a substitute is designated, shares represented by validly submitted and unrevoked proxies that would have been voted for the original candidate will be voted for the substituted candidate.

-George F. Keane. is not eligible for nomination as a director under the Company's mandatory retirement policy for directors.
-The Company wishes to thank Mr. Keane for his many years of service and for the many contributions he has made to the Board of Directors.
-The Company is searching actively for a qualified candidate to fill the vacancy on the Board of Directors.
+Clarence M. McAninch was not eligible for nomination as a director under the Company's mandatory retirement policy for directors.
+The Company wishes to thank Mr. McAninch for his vision as founder of the Company, his many years of service and the many contributions he has made to the Board of Directors.